 However, this American dream isn’t coming true anytime soon.
 Although several senators have introduced the “Sunshine Protection Act of 2018,” which would make daylight saving time permanent throughout the country, the legislation has yet to be passed each year it’s been reintroduced.

 The pros?
-More natural daylight during warmer months of the year.
+More natural daylight in the late afternoon during warmer months of the year.
 (More on why this was historically important, below.)
 The cons?
 Trying not to lose sleep over getting your body, family, and pets in sync with the time change.

 Read on to learn about the history of daylight saving time and how to navigate the health impacts you might encounter this spring.